 - Food and Nutrition Resources for Individuals and Families (USDA Food and Nutrition Association)

 Planning for a New School Year

-Remain flexible when setting your back to school plans.
-Shifts in the learning environment or changes in schedules may come in go as we move further into the second half of the year.
+Remain flexible when setting your back-to-school plans.
+Shifts in the learning environment or changes in schedules may come in go as we move throughout the school year.
 Look to others in your community to learn what’s working (or not working) for others to better inform the approach that best meets the needs of your school, family or community.

 Resources for All